grid-line

 You can also join these discussions and get members' feedback on new product ideas.

-You can also use a paid tool like SparkToro to type in the trend keyword and see what kinds of websites people searching that keyword frequently visit:
+If you're struggling to find industry forums, you can use a tool like SparkToro to help you.
+Just type in the trend keyword, and it will show you the websites people searching that keyword frequently visit:

 Social Listening

-Finally, you can gather plenty of qualitative data and competitive insights by simply listening to what customers say on social media.
+You can also gather plenty of qualitative data and competitive insights by simply listening to what customers say on social media.

 For example, you can use a social listening tool like Brand24 or Awario to track competitor brand mentions on social media.
 Most social listening tools also offer sentiment analysis, which can help you understand how potential customers feel about a particular trend.